trucule/ET_Ducky-Desktop/README.md

 The assistant can analyze event history, summarize activity, and interpret diagnostics.

 ### Settings
+Manage your license, configure event types to be scanned, and configure API keys for your preferred AI tool.

 #### Monitoring
 - Enable or disable ETW providers